 With Fowler Tours, you will stay in comfortable hotels with private en-suites, and our luggage will be transported from one destination to the next.

-We will be accompanied by a spiritual director who is available for spiritual guidance, talks and confession.
+We will be accompanied by Fr Chris Townsend, the well-known Pretoria priest, who is available for spiritual guidance, talks and confession.
 We join in public Masses.

 The year 2021 is a Jubilee Year for the Camino.
 A Jubilee Year is celebrated in Santiago de Compostela whenever July 25, the feast day of St James, falls on a Sunday.
 Pilgrims who walk to Santiago de Compostela during a Holy Year and pass through the Holy Door of the Santiago cathedral are forgiven all their sins through a plenary indulgence.

 Today we fly to Spain, landing in Santiago de Compostela.
 From there we are taken to Lugo, where we check into our hotel, have dinner and a good sleep to prepare for the first leg of our Camino.

 Day 3: Lugo to San Roman da Retorta 18.2km